-- Before a child starts to attend the setting, we ask their parents about their dietary needs and preferences, including any allergies (see our Allergy Policy). - We take guidance from the Food Standard Agency with regard to our responsibilities around allergens. - We record information about each child's dietary needs in the Registration Form and parents sign the form to signify that it is correct. - We regularly consult with parents to ensure that our records of their children's dietary needs including any allergies - are up-to-date.
-Parents sign the updated record to signify that it is correct. - We display current information about individual children's dietary needs so that all our staff and volunteers are fully informed about them. - We implement systems to ensure that children receive only food and drink that is consistent with their dietary needs and preferences, as well as their parents' wishes. - We focus on nutritious food for snacks and baking activities, avoiding large quantities of saturated fat, sugar and salt and artificial additives, preservatives and colourings. - We encourage parents to ensure lunches include a variety of foods from the four main food groups: - Meat, fish and protein alternatives; - Dairy foods; - o Grains, cereals and starch vegetables; and - o Fruit and vegetables. - We are a nut free setting, and take care not to provide food containing nuts or nut products and we are especially vigilant where we have a child who has a known allergy to nuts. - Through discussion with parents and research reading, we obtain information about the dietary rules of the religious groups to which children and their parents belong, and of vegetarians and vegans, as well as about food allergies.
-We take account of this information in the provision of food and drinks. - We show sensitivity in providing for children's diets and allergies.
+- Before a child starts to attend the setting, we ask their parents about their dietary needs and preferences, including any allergies (see our Allergy Policy). - We take guidance from the Food Standard Agency with regard to our responsibilities around allergens. - We record information about each child's dietary needs in the Registration Form and parents sign the form to signify that it is correct. - We regularly consult with parents to ensure that our records of their children's dietary needs including any allergies are up-to-date. - We display current information about individual children's dietary needs so that all our staff and volunteers are fully informed about them. - We implement systems to ensure that children receive only food and drink that is consistent with their dietary needs and preferences, as well as their parents' wishes. - We focus on nutritious food for snacks and baking activities, avoiding sugar, salt, artificial additives, preservatives and colourings. - We encourage parents to ensure lunches include a variety of foods from the four main food groups: - Meat, fish and protein alternatives; - Dairy foods; - o Grains, cereals and starch vegetables; and - Fruit and vegetables. - We are a nut free setting, and take care not to provide food containing nuts or nut products and we are especially vigilant where we have a child who has a known allergy to nuts. - Through discussion with parents and our own research, we ensure we are well informed about the dietary rules of the religious groups to which children and their parents belong, and of vegetarians and vegans, as well as about food allergies.
+We take account of this information in the provision of food and drinks. - We show sensitivity in providing for children's food preferences.
 We do not use a child's diet or allergy as a label for the child, or make a child feel singled out because of her/his diet or allergy. - We organise eating times so that they are social occasions in which children and adults participate. - We use meal and snack times to help children to develop independence through making choices, serving food and drink, feeding themselves, and clearing up after. - We provide children with utensils that are appropriate for their ages and stages of development and that take account of the eating practices in their cultures. - We have fresh drinking water available for the children, and milk at snack times.
 We inform the children about how to obtain the water and that they can ask for water at any time during the day. - We give parents who provide food for their children information about suitable containers for food for either hot or cold food, and that we do not heat up food. - In order to protect children with food allergies, we discourage children from sharing and swapping their food with one another.